 Everything we do in life is to avoid pain and seek pleasure.
 Sometimes these signals get a little confused or a little overworked and therefore become accustomed to signalling pain.
 Then, they just won’t shut up.

 This blog attempts to explain pain a little more easily.
-How it is set up, why it persists and some steps you might find useful in your recovery.

 This blog post is aimed at providing you with a better understanding of pain.
 It is by no means written to replace any care that you are currently receiving.